A location ideal for exploration…

-Shugborough Hall (approx. 7 miles), home to the Earls of Lichfield, offers and good day out as does Boscobel House (approx. 10 miles*) here you’ll find the legendary ‘Royal Oak’ where King Charles I’s hid following his defeat at the Battle of Worcester in 1651.
-Weston Park, meanwhile, (approx. 11 miles*) offers historical tours in addition a broad variety of events throughout the year.
+Shugborough Hall (approx. 7 miles), home to the Earls of Lichfield, offers a good day out; as does Boscobel House (approx. 10 miles*) here you’ll find the legendary ‘Royal Oak’ where King Charles I’s hid following his defeat at the Battle of Worcester in 1651.
+Weston Park, meanwhile, (approx. 11 miles*) offers historical tours and, in addition, a broad variety of events throughout the year.

 An insight into our industrial heritage can be gained at several nearby sites, including the Black Country Museum (approx. 20 miles*) the Potteries Museum (approx. 26 miles*) and the Ironbridge Gorge museum (approx. 24 miles*).